SAP-archive/btp-extend-workflow-cai-msteams/Part7-TaskCenter/README.md

 **!
 Important !**

-The SAP Task Center service General Availability is planned for Q4/2021 (subject to change).
+The SAP Task Center service is available for customers since end of November 2021.
 This mission's primarily purpose is the demonstration of a working end-to-end scenario including the SAP Task Center service.
-Once the service is available, feel free to try this part of the mission yourself.

-Until then, you can already ensure, that you're fulfilling the prerequisites for the SAP Task Center integration.
-In this case, foremost the connectivity between your IAS & IPS instance and SAP SuccessFactors as well as your SAP BTP subaccount are mission-critical.
-This requirement has to be fullfilled, before you start the SAP Task Center provisioning.

-Please be aware, that the main challenge of the SAP Task Center provisioning is not the subscription to SAP Task Center service itself, but the correct connectivity between IAS/IPS and your SAP applications like SAP SuccessFactors.
-This will probably consume most of your time and effort.
+Please be aware, that the main challenge of the SAP Task Center provisioning is not the subscription to SAP Task Center service itself, but the connectivity between IAS/IPS and your SAP applications like SAP SuccessFactors.

 **!
 Important !**